brightsidegg/lighter-go-wasm/README.md

 On chain support, like depositing on Ethereum or modifying an API key directly with an Ethereum Tx are not supported yet.

 At the moment, its main purpose is to offer visibility on the code behind the precompiled libraries used by the Python SDK.
-If you'd like to compile your own binaries, the commands are in the `justfile`
+If you'd like to compile your own binaries, the commands are in the `justfile`# lighter-go-wasm